szaghi/FiNeR/README.md

 ## Copyrights

-FiNeR is an open source project, it is distributed under the [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html).
-Anyone is interest to use, to develop or to contribute to FiNeR is welcome.
+FiNeR is an open source project, it is distributed under a dual licensing system: the [GPL v3](http://www.gnu.org/licenses/gpl-3.0.html) and the [MIT](http://opensource.org/licenses/MIT) licenses.
+Anyone is interest to use, to develop or to contribute to FiNeR is welcome: you are free to select the GPL license for FOSS projects or the MIT one for commercial softwares.

 Go to [Top](#top)